chesapeaketechnology/gitlab-templates/README.md

 ## Change log

 #### [2.x.x] on Future Date... : Official stable release with many changes
+- Moves spotbugs sast to semgrep because spotbugs end of life for Gitlab for Java.
 - Fixes bug in Android Ext pipeline where couldn't add gradle extra flags.
 - Various simple speed improvements to pipelines involving adding artifacts between jobs and moving jobs to different stages for parallelism.
 - Updates several Docker images to smaller images for speed improvements.